-The company's approach to supplier management is in line with that of LBG.
-LBG's Sourcing & Supply Chain Management Policy applies to all businesses, divisions, and subsidiaries of LBG, including the company and has been designed to assist in managing the inherent risk in outsourcing services, and dealing with third party suppliers.
+The company's approach to supplier management is part of that of LBG.
+LBG's Sourcing & Supply Chain Management Policy is adopted by the company.
+This Policy has been designed to assist in managing the inherent risk in outsourcing services, and dealing with third party suppliers.